 To be eligible to enter clinical rotations, students must have completed all OMS I and OMS II coursework with the exception of CMLX6500 (COMLEX Level 1).
 Students who have not taken COMLEX Level 1 prior to the start of clinical rotations must have an approved board study plan and timeline approved through the office of Academic Affairs.

 Military students are strongly encouraged to participate in officer training prior to matriculation or during the first two years of medical education.
-Military students wishing to complete officer training during the third or fourth year may utilize elective time (equal to the number of weeks required by their respective branch – up to 6 weeks) for clinical requirements, as approved by the RAD/DSME and the Associate Dean of Academic Affairs.
+Military students wishing to complete officer training during the third or fourth year may utilize elective time (equal to the number of weeks required by their respective branch – up to 6 weeks) for clinical requirements, as approved by the RAD/DSME and the Associate Dean of Clinical Affairs.
 Students will complete the rotation report form and submit a copy of ‘orders’ to demonstrate confirmation of officer training.
 Upon receipt of documentation from the military program verifying completion, the course will be scored as pass/fail.
 The course will be documented on the student transcript as ELEC 8599 - Medical Military Officer Training.

 Third and Fourth Years